csci338/fall2025/pages/_assignments/lab09.md

 Now, go and check <a href="http://localhost:5173/" target="_blank">http://localhost:5173/</a> in your web browser, and you should see a new element in your web browser.

+{:.info}
-### Q: What just happened?
+> ### Q: What just happened?
-You have now successfully configured your computer to run React applications.
+> You have now successfully configured your computer to run React applications.
 A few notes:
+>

-1. The `main.jsx` script essentially injects our first component, `App`, into the DOM.
+> 1. The `main.jsx` script essentially injects our first component, `App`, into the DOM.
-1. Notice that App.jsx uses JSX instead of building strings using template literals (the backtick).
+> 1. Notice that App.jsx uses JSX instead of building strings using template literals (the backtick).
 Just a minor syntax adjustment.
-1. **What is `<>...</>`?** This is called a "React Fragment".
+> 1. **What is `<>...</>`?** This is called a "React Fragment".
 It lets you return multiple elements without wrapping them in a `<div>`.
 It's cleaner HTML and doesn't add extra elements to the page.
 Without it, you'd need to wrap everything in a `<div>`, but fragments keep your HTML cleaner.
-1. Currently, the App component doesn't do much, but in the subsequent steps, we're going to make it more interesting.
+> 1. Currently, the App component doesn't do much, but in the subsequent steps, we're going to make it more interesting.

 ## 5. Create your first component
 Say we want to make a card for each student in this class with their name, major, photo, and some links to their socials.
 We can do this by making a component, which standardizizes the way that the information is processed and presented.
 Let's try making one inside of your `src` folder: